Abdogouhmad/commandcrafter/README.md

 - Store the output in a file within the log folder on the desktop.
 - The processing now is colorized for easy reading.
 - The progress of program running displayed in a colorized way.
+- log the output with folder log in Desktop with spacific `/filename.log`
 ## Installation

 Add this crate to your `Cargo.toml` file: